About Clark College

 Founded in 1933 as a private, two-year, junior college, Clark College received its first accreditation in 1937 and has been accredited by the Northwest Commission on Colleges and Universities since 1948.
 It was incorporated into the statewide community college system in 1967.

 Clark College's main campus sits on the beautiful 101-acre Vancouver Central Park in the heart of Vancouver, Washington.
 The college also offers classes on the campus of Washington State University Vancouver and at a satellite location in east Vancouver at the Columbia Tech Center.
-The college's non-credit Economic & Community Development program, offers corporate and continuing-education classes.
+The college's non-credit Community and Continuing Education program, offers corporate and continuing-education classes.
 Clark College has collaborated on partnerships with many regional colleges, universities, and technical institutions, allowing students to apply credits earned at Clark toward their bachelor's degrees.

 Athletic programs at Clark College include men's and women's basketball, co-ed cross country, men's and women's soccer, softball, volleyball, and baseball.
 Clark College is a member of the Northwest Athletic Conference.